 The fair values of restricted stock and restricted stock unit awards with time-based vesting are based on the intrinsic values of the awards at the date of grant.
 As permitted under ASC Topic 718, the Company uses the Black-Scholes option pricing model to estimate the fair value of stock option grants with time-based vesting.
 The Black-Scholes model relies on a number of key assumptions to calculate estimated fair values.
 The assumed dividend yield of zero is based on the fact that the Company has never paid cash dividends and has no present intention to pay cash dividends.
 The expected stock-price volatility assumption is based on recent (six-month trailing) implied volatility calculations.
-These calculations are performed on exchange traded options, which is consistent with the requirements of ASC Topic 718.
+These calculations are performed on exchange traded options of the Company's common stock, based on the implied volatility of long-term (9- to 39-month term) exchange-traded options, which is consistent with the requirements of ASC Topic 718.
 The Company believes that using a forward-looking market-driven volatility assumption will result in the best estimate of expected volatility.
 The assumed risk-free interest rate is the U.S. Treasury security rate with a term equal to the expected life of the option.
 The assumed expected life is based on company-specific historical experience.
 With regard to the estimate of the expected life, the Company considers the exercise behavior of past grants and models the pattern of aggregate exercises.

 The Company also issues stock option grants or restricted stock unit awards with vesting based on market conditions, specifically the Company's stock price, or a combination of performance, generally the Company's return on equity, or market conditions.
 The fair values and derived service periods for all grants that have vesting based on market conditions are estimated using the Monte Carlo valuation method.
 For stock option grants with vesting based on a combination of performance or market conditions, the fair values are also estimated using the Black-Scholes valuation method, and compensation costs for these grants are recorded based on the higher estimated fair value for each vesting tranche and factored for the estimated probability of achieving the performance goals.
-For restricted stock unit awards with vesting based on a combination of performance or market conditions, the fair values are also estimated based on the intrinsic values of the awards at the date of grant, and compensation costs for these grants are also recorded based on the higher estimated fair value fair values of the awards at the date of grant, and compensation costs for these grants are also recorded based on the higher estimated fair value for each vesting tranche and factored for the date of grant, and compensation costs for these grants are also recorded based on the higher estimated fair value for each vesting tranche and factored for the date of grant, and compensation costs for these grants are also recorded based on the higher estimated fair value for each vesting tranche and factored for the date of grant, and compensation costs for these grants are also recorded based on the higher estimated fair value for each vesting tranche and factored for the estimated probability of achieving the performance goals.
+For restricted stock unit awards with vesting based on a combination of performance or market conditions, the fair values are also estimated based on the intrinsic values of the awards at the date of grant, and compensation costs for these grants are also recorded based on the higher estimated fair value for each vesting tranche and factored for the estimated probability of achieving the performance goals.
 For each stock option grant and restricted stock award with vesting based on a combination of performance or market conditions where vesting will occur if either condition is met, the related compensation costs are recognized over the shorter of the derived service period or implicit service period.